dcunited001/dcunited001.github.io/_drafts/the-monadic-model-of-metaphysics-and-meditative-states-of-mind.md

 ### With more skill, can one maintain meditative states of mind with more sensory input?

+- apparently zazen meditation should be performed with the eyes half-open.
+  - i think if you train yourself to do this with zazen, then the meditative experiences might lead to more "non-visual" meditative experiences, whereas visual experiences references the fleeting visual and other imagery that i've experienced with meditation once i seem to actually get going.
+    -

 - non-conceptual awareness or diminished conceptual designation means that you might hear a sound, but you focus does not drift towards attending to it. your mind does not try to label things in any way,